HKTeddyG/groupproject/Readme.md

 2. Follow the on-screen menu:
    - Select "1" to start a new game
    - Select "2" to load a saved game (if available)
-   - Select "3" to exit
+   - Select "3" to exit (game will be saved automatically if you have progress)

 3. If starting a new game:
    - Choose difficulty level (1 = Easy, 2 = Hard)
    - Play through 12 levels, defeating enemies and experiencing events
-   - Save your progress between levels if desired
    - Visit the shop after completing all levels
+   - Exit anytime and your progress will be saved automatically

 ### Game Controls